vaithak/rl_training/README.md

 ## Overview

-**RL_Training** is a RL training library for deeprobotics robots, based on IsaacLab.
+**rl_training** is a RL training library for deeprobotics robots, based on IsaacLab.
 The table below lists all available environments:

 | Robot Model         | Environment Name (ID)                                      | Screenshot |
 |---------------------|------------------------------------------------------------|------------|